stephenangelico/Merlins-Workshop/README.md

 time... the configuration can be a little involved.
 This project gives a few helpers, but most importantly, this guide should walk you through everything.

+Use ONLY on LAN, and be sure you trust those on your LAN.

+Requires [Pike 7.8][1] or greater.

 Setup:
 ======

 You will need two user accounts on the server - one with read/write access, to add new content, and one with read-only access that most people will use.
-These instructions assume a functional Linux system with Pike installed.
+These instructions assume a functional Linux system with [Pike][1] installed.

 These instructions will set up the mount point, user accounts, authentication keys and automatic reception of keys, as well as strict access control for the